zero-one-group/welcome-entry-level/README.md

 ## Prerequisites

+An understanding of the concept of programming in the web is a prerequisite for an engineering role at Zero One Technology.
-Before following this guideline, you must have at least understand the concept of programming in the web.
-If you start from zero, you can follow this bootcamp.
+If you are starting from zero, you can follow this bootcamp:

 - [FrontendMasters Bootcamp - Get access to everything you need to get started developing websites.
   Learn HTML, CSS and JavaScript through project-based learning](https://frontendmasters.com/bootcamp/)